vegardit/haxe-concurrent/README.md

 A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) that provides some basic platform agnostic concurrency support.

-All classes are under the package `hx.concurrent` or below.
+All classes are located in the package `hx.concurrent` or below.

-The library has been tested with Haxe 3.4.4 and 4.0 nightly on targets C++, C#, Flash, Java, JavaScript (node.js and phantom.js), PHP 5, PHP 7, Python 3.
+The library has been successfully tested on the targets C++, C#, Flash, HashLink, Java, JavaScript (Node.js and PhantomJS), Lua, Neko, PHP 5, PHP 7 and Python 3.

+Requires Haxe 3.4 or higher.

 **Note:**
 * When compiling for Flash the option `-swf-version 11.5` (or higher) must be specified, otherwise you will get `Class flash.concurrent::Condition could not be found.`